xfabo1/online-banking-system/readme.md

 NOTE: if this step fails you might not be running docker on your machine, it is neccessary for test containers
 2. (OPTIONAL) Add `data.initialize: true` to application.yml of a service if you want to initialize some data in the tables, unfortunately this does nothing in transaction-service yet.
+3. Run `docker compose up --build` in the root directory
+NOTE: if this step fails you might have old volumes with false data, so please remove all volumes connected to this repository from docker and remove the online-banking-service container.
+NOTE-2: if some service does not start because of the flyway migration error, please drop the flyway schema migration table from the db and restart the container.
-3. Run `docker compose up --build` in the root directory Now all the services and the databases are running, and you can access them on the following ports:
+Now all the services and the databases are running, and you can access them on the following ports:
 - User-service: `localhost:8081/api/user-service`
 - Transaction-service: `localhost:8082/api/transaction-service`